ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.1.12 =
+* Fix for empty sub-categories not appearing correctly in [link-library-cats] shortcode

 = 6.1.11 =
 * Fix issue with pagination mode and combine all results without categories mode not working together